Weight modules and gluing of sheaves on the flag variety: Coherent families

-In this subsection, suppose $\mathfrak{g} = \mathfrak{sl}_{n+1}$, it will be convenient to set $G = PGL_{n+1}$.
 We now introduce the notion of a \emph{coherent family}, which is one of the key tools used in \cite{Fernando} and \cite{Mathieu} to give an algebraic classification of weight modules with finite-dimensional weight spaces.
-We now give a natural geometric realization of the coherent families for $\mathfrak{sl}_{n+1}$ with trivial central character, which are explicitly classified in \cite{Mathieu}.
+We will give a natural geometric realization of all coherent families with trivial central character, which are explicitly classified in \cite{Mathieu}.

 \begin{definition} A \emph{coherent family} of degree $d$ is a weight $\mathfrak{g}$-module $\mathcal{M}$ such that \begin{itemize} \item $\dim \mathcal{M}_\lambda = d$ for any $\lambda \in \mathfrak{h}^*$. \item For any $u \in \mathcal{U}(\mathfrak{g})^T$, the function $\lambda \in \mathfrak{h}^* \mapsto \mathrm{Tr}(u|_{\mathcal{M}_\lambda})$ is polynomial in $\lambda$. \end{itemize} A coherent family is called irreducible if there exists some $\lambda \in \mathfrak{h}^*$ such that $\mathcal{M}_{\lambda}$ is irreducible.
 For any coherent family $\mathcal{M}$ and any parameter $t \in T^*/Q$, we let $\mathcal{M}[t] \subset \mathcal{M}$ denote the submodule $\oplus_{\lambda \in t} \mathcal{M}_\lambda$. \end{definition}